opennars/opennars/nal/README.txt

 Example experience files are in directory Examples.

-- "test" contains individual unit tests
+- "test??" contains individual unit tests, generally organized by NAL level

 - "Example-NALn-*.txt" contains single step examples for most of the inference rules defined in NAL level n.
 The "edited" version contains English translations, and with the unrelated information removed; the "unedited" version contains the actual input/output data recorded by the "Save Experience" function of the GUI.
 The files can be loaded using the "Load Experience" function of the GUI.